One Apex service shared by Azure and the data-entry screen flow,

 prescriber block, prescriptions array, notes, address,

-HTTP status code drives Logic Apps' retry / DLQ
+The status code drives the Azure Function's retry /

 Step 6 of 9